 The strange story of Sgt.
-10208 Rowland Shubotham and his Victoria Cross has been research by the author and others over a number of years.
+10208 Rowland Shubotham and his entitlement to the Victoria Cross.

 Grave: 1.C.5.
 Died of wounds: 23rd October 1914 Age: 31

-Personal: Harry Bedda was born in Audley, Staffordshire, in December quarter 1883, the oldest child of Frederick (Coal miner) and Hannah (née Eardley) Bedda of Old Road, Audley.
-His younger siblings were Frederick (see below), Ernest (see below), Albert, Florence, Francis and George.
-(1901 Census: RG 13/2582)
+Personal: Harry Bedda was born at Diglake Street, Audley, Staffordshire, in the December quarter 1883, the oldest son of Frederick (Coal miner) and Hannah (née Eardley) Bedda.

 The 1911 Census (RG 14/16432) shows the family living at 87 Chapel Street, Bignall End, Newcastle, Staffordshire.
 (Name spelled: BEDDER) Harry is working as a ‘Coal miner hewer‘, as are his brothers, except George (see below).

 In the June quarter 1913 Harry married Florence Bevington at St James’ Church, Audley.
 “The Register of Soldiers’ Effects” shows that in February 1915 Florence received his total effects amounting to £2 3s 8d [£2.18, equivalent to about £285 today – 2023].
 Four years later she received a War Gratuity of £5 [about £330 today].
 The same source records that they had no children.